 Rosé Champagnes can be more expensive than their white counterparts.
-This is largely because production quantities are lower and the additional production costs of high quality, still red wine pushes up prices.
+This is largely because production quantities are lower and the additional production costs of high quality, still red wine push up prices.

 Rosé on the rise

-While non-vintage rosé Champagne is still a popular choice with consumers, Jan Konetzki, consultant sommelier and director of wine at the Four Seasons, notes that vintage and prestige cuvée rosé Champagnes are gaining traction among consumers, particularly in restaurants.
+While non-vintage rosé Champagne is still a popular choice with consumers, Jan Konetzki, consultant sommelier and director of wine at the Four Seasons, notes that vintage and prestige cuvée rosé Champagnes are gaining traction, particularly in restaurants.

 It’s easy to see why, as many of the best examples can work brilliantly at the dinner table – whether it’s Valentine’s Day or not.